Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 |image4|

-Figure 4: Image Showing Suggested Torque Limiter Placement
+Figure 4: Image Showing Suggested MS Torque Limiter Placement

 When the MS activates the worm moves out of normal operating position and the limit switches drop out a ‘hoist enable’ interlock to the main